wshanks/Zutilo/README.md

 This section is not a complete log of changes to Zutilo.
 It will include any major changes to Zutilo's functionality or added features.
 If something breaks on an upgrade of Zutilo, try looking in this section for an explanation.

 * As of version 1.2.1, Zutilo can be installed and uninstalled without restarting Firefox.

+* As of version 1.1.17, changes made with modifyAttachments should always persist after restarting Firefox.

 * As of version 1.1.16, modifyAttachments can now replace elements of the path other than the beginning.